LiamFallon213/DnD/Timeline/BBEG Home/The Last War.md

  As you approach 3 the epicenter of a blast, you see blast shadows.
 Places where a person was vaporized by the initial heat wave and left a shadow of less burned area.
 You see thousands, men, women, and even young children.

- You have a terrible headache and as you scratch it, the hair begins to fall out, and as you
+ You have a terrible headache and as you scratch it, the hair begins to fall out, and as you cough blood comes up.
+You recognize this as acute radiation poisoning.
+You finally feel your legs give out, and you collapse.